jsjackson263/json-data-persist/README.md

 # A Sample Spring Boot Application
- - Reads JSON data from a Spring Boot application, populates it into an H2 database
+ - Reads JSON data from a file, & populates into an H2 database
  - exposes actuator endpoints
       - http://localhost:9898/{actuator endpoint}
-      - includes a "docs" endpoint
+      - includes a "docs" endpoint : http://localhost:9898/docs
  -